 Now, you want to switch up your thumbnails and I don’t just use this single format for all my thumbnails because you want to keep it fresh and have enough variety that your audience doesn’t get burnt out and automatically habitually ignore your thumbnails.

 That said, you can use a proven format consistently.
 Then your audience and people will know what kind of thumbnails you are making that are used to click on them as well.

 How do we start on Canva.com to make Youtube Custom Thumbnails?

 You sign up and create an account.
 I imagine you can do that.
 It’s pretty easy.
 Click on “Create a design”.

 I always use custom dimensions 1920 x 1080.
 What I usually do is I make the Youtube custom thumbnail background with a space on it and then I put that in the background when I start filming and I just literally take a screenshot of me in the video talking on my thumbnail background.

-I highly recommend to always put a human face with a close-up on your thumbnail because research has consistently proven this drives a higher click-through rate.
+I highly recommend always putting a human face with a close-up of your thumbnail because research has consistently proven this drives a higher click-through rate.
 People like to see the person behind the video.

-Click on “Create a design” and here is how to make a format that you can use as your background when you start the video to drive your highest click-through rate.
-That way your face gives you the consistency on your videos as well.
+Click on “Create a design” and here is how to create a format that you can use as your background when you start the video to drive your highest click-through rate.
+That way your face gives you the consistency in your videos as well.

 When you don’t have your face on your videos, you don’t have that consistency and, therefore, you always want to have your face if you’re on camera in the video on the video thumbnail.
 That way people, whatever you’re talking about, recognize your face and that helps get those repeated clicks.